 The answer is pretty simple, being a web designer means you have to visit your clients for giving them a web project presentation, you don’t have to stick to a particular location to complete your web design projects.
 And carrying a professional work laptop is much more feasible than a traditional desktop PC.

 That is why a Desktop computer is not suitable for this work as compared to a notebook because it is portable and can be used even while traveling.
-In this post to take your web designing and development journey to the next level, we will share with you the top 5 best laptops for web designers and web developers.
+In this post to take your web designing and development journey to the next level, we will share with you the top 5 best laptop for graphic designers, web designers and web developers.

 Also Read: Best Laptops for Freelancing & Video Editing

-Powerful Laptops for Web Design & Development in 2020
+Powerful Laptop for Graphic Design & Development in 2021

 As a web designer and developer, you would be concentrating on your work and screen for hours while if you are a graphic designer you would be using Photoshop to edit images and intensive editing software for videos.